 We recently left the beautiful city of Berlin and it is easy to see why so many people visit every year.
 With the many sights to see, museums to visit and the tasty food on offer I can see why so many love it here.

-While we have been exploring the sights of Europe on a budget it is only fair we share our guide on how to visit Berlin on a budget.
+While we have been exploring the sights of Europe on a budget it is only fair we share our guide on how to get the most from your visit to Berlin.

 Before you go anywhere you’re going to need travel insurance.
-Travel insurance covers you for small things such as loss of baggage or larger things such as illness of death abroad.
+Travel insurance covers you for small things such as loss of baggage or larger things such as illness or death abroad.